 Who is Eligible for the Microsoft Ad Grant?

-As a nonprofit, you qualify as one of Microsoft’s eligible organizations.
+If you work at a nonprofit, you likely qualify as one of Microsoft’s eligible organizations.
 Other eligible organizations include public libraries, public museums, and some religious organizations.
 Ineligible organizations include universities, healthcare, political, and professional organizations.

 - Hold 501(c)(3) status, which means you are fully registered as a nonprofit organization and the IRS recognizes you as an official charitable organization and exempts you from tax obligations.